Wanaiysha/Changing-nuclear-network-rate/Readme.md

 - CHANGING NUCLEAR REACTION SOURCES / REFERENCES

   How code setup the network.
 By default
-  1. Charged particle reactions computed by analytic formula in VITAL module.
-However, once 'T' is switched to 'F', NACRE (netgen module) and REACLIB (reaclib module) are being adopted .
+  1. Charged particle reactions computed by analytic formula in VITAL module as per 'T' listed in the ppn_physics.input.
+However, if 'T' is switched to 'F', NACRE (netgen module) or REACLIB (reaclib module) is being adopted.
   3. Special reactions interpolated from tables (C12-C12,O16-16,Triple-Alpha) in VITAL module.
   4. Reaction C12(a,g)O16 is based on analytic formula from Kunz et al 2002 but there is an option for Deboer et al 2016 (Must set in vital to be true first)
   5. Neutron capture (n,g) is interpolated from MAC and SEFT tables in the KADONIS module, and from REACLIB when reaction is not available.